Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Mohaka and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Mohaka and New Zealand rental houses where it is reasonably practicable to put in.

 Starting 1 July 2021

-• Property managers and private landlords should ensure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Property managers and private landlords must make sure their rental properties conform to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes